agilajah/agilajah.github.io/src/content/book/cosmic-citizens-and-moonshot-thinking-rohan-roberts.md

 ---
-title: "Cosmic Citizens and Moonshot
+title: "Cosmic Citizens and Moonshot"
 Thinking: Education in an Age of Exponential Technologies"
 publishDate: "08 July 2020"
 author: "Rohan Roberts"